Change text size:

 'Then Barbara Met Alan' and the Disabled People’s Direct Action Network

 This groundbreaking piece of television follows the untold story of two cabaret performers and disability rights activists who met at a gig.
-Falling in love, they became the driving force behind an unprecedented campaign of direct action which led to the Disability Discrimination Act (1995).
+Falling in love, they became the driving force behind an unprecedented campaign of direct action which led to the Disability Discrimination Act (1995) in the UK.

-Thanks to the instrumental work of DAN, many young adults grew up in a society where finally the law protected the rights of disabled people.
+Thanks to the instrumental work of DAN, many young adults grew up in a society with improved legal protections for the rights of disabled people.
 Highlighting the importance of this turning point, this film also rewrites the conventional representation of disability on mainstream television.

 Why is the film so important to us?